 At Blundeston CEVC Primary School, we aim to foster a "habit of reading widely and often, for both pleasure and information" in all our children, regardless of ability or gender (DfE).
 We believe our English curriculum, including our phonics and reading provision, fully equips our children to achieve this goal throughout their time with us.
 Our recently refurbished library has provided us with a fantastic space and resource to support this aim.

-All classes have the opportunity to hear and study a wide range of longer stories from our rich and varied literary history which are appropriate to their age group.
-We are proud of the range of literature our curriculum exposes the pupils to; from Hans Christian Andersen’s fairy tales in Early Years to Shakespeare’s Macbeth in Year 6.
+All classes have the opportunity to hear and study a wide range of longer stories from our rich and varied literary history which are appropriate for their age group.

 All children in the school benefit from carefully planned Shared Reading sessions, which immerse children in rich texts.
 Teachers use these sessions as a way to develop a love of language and reading, to model inference and comprehension skills and to demonstrate to children what it means to be a reader and the thought processes needed to be a good reader.

 In Key Stage 1, the children have access, but are not limited, to ability banded books from a variety of schemes.
 Individual children are heard read as and when appropriate.